ifconfig interface-name inet6 -failover

-To configure an IPv6 test address, you use the link-local address itself, because link-local addresses are tied to the physical interface.
-Thus, you do not need a separate IP address in the IPv6 case.
+To configure an IPv6 test address, you use the link-local address, because link-local addresses are tied to the physical interface.
+Thus, you do not need a separate IP address in the IPv6 situation.
 For IPv6, the -failover option has the following syntax:

 # ifconfig interface-name inet6 -failover